visvadi/pi-scripts/README.md

 # pistrap

-A bash script that modifies an existing bootable Debian/Raspbian image to install additional packages via chroot.

-Variables and extra configurations are sourced through an additional file template.An example template format is provided in the repository.

-Variables that can be declared in template:
+## About
+A script written in GNU Bash to install additional packages into a Debian/Raspbian live image using chroot.Multiple configuration options can be initialized in a file template.
+The script is not to be executed with root privileges and the failsafe within the script will terminate the script when excuted as root.

+## Template
+The available options are:

-`arch`
+`arch` - Architecture of image(armel,armhf)

-`release`
+`release` - Debian/Raspbin release codename(stretch,wheezy,jessie)

-`packagelist`

-`model`

-`bootmem`
+`packagelist` - Array containing names of Debian packages

+`model` - Model of Raspberry Pi (B+,2,3)

+`bootmem` - Size of boot partition to be allocated

-`buildenv`
+`buildenv` - Build directory